Skip to main content

 • There’s less fraud impact because issues are caught more quickly.

-When you achieve the above, you’ll save time and have a clearer picture of cash flow.
+After achieving the above, you’ll save time and have a clearer picture of cash flow.

 When you don’t achieve the above, reconciliation means your accounts payable team, accounting staff, etc., are spending time reconciling paper invoices, or are unclear whether a payment has been accepted in real-time, or are trying to match hundreds of purchases to a single invoice.